spacemeshos/product/api_v2_modeling.md

 ## Design Notes
 - Consistency: use canonical format for addresses e.g. 0x[20_bytes_suffix] and not byte arrays.
 - Large results set support via pagination.
 Every response which returns a list of data items should have pagination support built-in.
+However, streaming pushed server results should contain all data and no pagination hints as the client is not expected to call the server for additional data in this use case.
+- In methods that return enum values, we should always return the enum int value and not just string representation of an enum.
+For example /v1/gettransaction returns the status string e.g. 'confirmed' but not status id. e.g. 2.